SpectraLogic/ds3_net_sdk/README.md

 ---

 The SDK is distributed as a DLL.
-The DLL can be added as a Reference into Visual Studio.
+The DLL can be added as a Reference into Visual Studio and supports .Net 4.0 and above.

 ## SDK